Chapter 5:

 Click the image above to enlarge

-Ixodes is the largest tick genus, with 266 described species worldwide.7 Ixodes species are characterized by a distinct groove that encircles the anus anteriorly and a lack of eyes.
-Males have 7 sclerotized ventral plates that are absent in the males of other genera.
-The genus Ixodes has been subdivided in roughly 15 subgenera (e.g. Ixodes, Pholeoixodes) on the basis of morphology.13,14 The genus has a worldwide distribution, including parts of Antarctica.8,15 Some species are particularly important as vectors of TBEV: Ixodes ricinus the castor bean tick or sheep tick in Europe and middle Asia, Ixodes persulcatus the taiga tick in northeastern Europe and northern Asia, and Ixodes ovatus in the forest belt of middle Asia and Japan.
+Ixodes is the largest tick genus, with 266 described species worldwide.5 Ixodes species are characterized by a distinct groove that encircles the anus anteriorly and a lack of eyes.
+Males have seven sclerotized ventral plates that are absent in the males of other genera.
+The genus Ixodes has been subdivided in roughly 15 subgenera (e.g., Ixodes, Pholeoixodes) on the basis of morphology.13,14 The genus has a worldwide distribution, including parts of Antarctica.9 Some species are particularly important as vectors of TBEV: Ixodes ricinus the castor bean tick or sheep tick in Europe and middle Asia, Ixodes persulcatus the taiga tick in northeastern Europe and northern Asia, and Ixodes ovatus in the forest belt of middle Asia and Japan.

-The genus Dermacentor has 44 species worldwide.7 The basis capitulum appears rectangular when viewed dorsally.
+The genus Dermacentor has 44 species worldwide.9 The basis capitulum appears rectangular when viewed dorsally.
 A pair of medially directed spurs occurs on the first pair of coxae.
 The palps are short and thick.
-The scutum is almost always ornamented.
-Dermacentor species are found mostly in Europe, Asia, and North America.15 In Europe, TBEV has been recovered from 2 species, Dermacentor reticulatus (the ornate dog tick), Dermacentor marginatus (the ornate sheep tick), and in Asia from Dermacentor nuttalli.
+The scutum is almost always ornamented, eyes present.
+Dermacentor species are found mostly in Europe, Asia, and North America.[9]
+In Europe, TBEV has been recovered from 2 species, Dermacentor reticulatus (the ornate dog tick), Dermacentor marginatus (the ornate sheep tick), and in Asia from Dermacentor nuttalli.

-Haemaphysalis is the second largest (176 species) tick genus.7 This eyeless genus can, in most cases, be identified by a pronounced lateral projection of palpal segment 2, which extends well beyond the basis capitulum.
-In Europe, TBEV has been recovered from Haemaphysalis punctata (the red sheep tick), Haemaphysalis concinna in Europe and Asia, and from Haemaphysalis longicornis in Asia.8,15
+Haemaphysalis Haemaphysalis is the second largest (176 species) tick genus.5 This eyeless genus can, in most cases, be identified by a pronounced lateral projection of palpal segment 2, which extends well beyond the basis capitulum.
+In Europe, TBEV has been recovered from Haemaphysalis punctata (the red sheep tick), Haemaphysalis concinna in Europe and Asia, and from Haemaphysalis longicornis in Asia.9

 The biology of hard ticks